Skip to main content

 Implementing a loop within a loop will require you to manipulate the execution options of the Loop operator so you can access your data and act on it.

-This example will show how you can cross-check the IP addresses that came back benign with another platform, and check if the IP address is associated with any problematic domains.
+This example will show how you can cross-check the IP addresses that came back benign with another platform and check if it's associated with any problematic domains.

 Get information on the domain associated with the benign IP